risc0/risc0-ethereum/contracts/script/README.md

     VERIFIER_SELECTOR="0x..." bash contracts/script/manage ScheduleAddVerifier
     ```

+    > [!NOTE]
+    > As of August 21, 2025 Fireblocks has issues sending EIP-1559 transactions to Fuji.
+    > You can use the --legacy flag with the manage script to work around this.

 7. Send the transaction for the scheduled update by running the command again with `--broadcast`.

     This will send one transaction from the admin address.